Cyberbit-7/alohomora/README.md

 ## Guide

 ### Unlocking Google Applications
 To use Google applications such as Google Docs, click on the "add user" icon, which will be the third icon from the right on the top right.
-Sign-in to your school account normally.
+Sign-in to your enterprise account normally.

 ### Connecting Bluetooth Devices
 To connect Bluetooth devices such as earbuds, click on the "Bluetooth" icon, which will be the third icon from the right on the bottom left.
 This will open a new tab that allows you to pair, connect, and disconnect Bluetooth devices